Get backlinks from our recommended provider

 • A five-star listing with hundreds of online reviews is compelling in marketplaces.
 Reviews are one of the highest forms of social proof.
 They show future buyers that you offer a popular product that delivers on what it promises.

-I’ve bought and sold websites and have helped other website owners to purchase sites.
-That average of 25- to 35-times monthly profit is accepted, but it leaves much room for negotiation.
+I’ve bought and sold websites and helped other website owners purchase sites.
+The accepted average of 25—to 35 times monthly profit leaves much room for negotiation.

-You will hear most of the time that the cost of a website is determined by how much annual profit it brings in.
+You will hear most of the time that the cost of a website is determined by its annual profit.

 If we were to put this into a straightforward formula, it might look like this: